j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/requirements/user-stories.rst.txt

 .. rubric:: Acceptance Criteria

-* The Rust API Guidelines are consulted when designing the libraries API. [#RustAPIGuidelines]_
+* The Rust API Guidelines are consulted when designing the library's API. [#RustAPIGuidelines]_
 * An experienced Rust programmer code reviews and signs off on the library's API.

 .. rubric:: Notes

-This can be a subjective subject subject.
+API design can be subjective.
 However, providing an idiomatic Rust API is important to fulfilling the :ref:`ref-learn-about-rust-objective` objective.
+Therefore, obtaining the onions of an experienced Rust programmer helps ensure the resulting design is reasonable and idiomatic.

 .. _ref-cross-platform-support-story: